-If you want to use the modified blocks for previously used block types following a block type change, you must import the new block types to the chart folder.
+If you want to use the modified types in CFC for previously used block types following a block type change, you need to import the modified block types into the chart folder.
 The block instances used in CFC are then adapted to the modified block types.

-There are two ways of importing:
+There are two options for the import:

-- Import in the background, achieved by inserting a modified block type from the S7 program or the block library into the chart - Import using the the menu command Options > Block Types in the "Block Types" dialog box.
+- Import in the background, achieved by inserting a modified block type from the S7 program or the block library into the chart - Import with the "local" type update using the menu command Options > Block Types in the "Block types" dialog box.
 Select the block to be imported from the list of source files ("Offline block folder", "Project") and drag-and-drop it to the "Chart folder" list or click "→".